Iris Investigate User Guide¶

 - "Raw" WHOIS record.

 A new element at the bottom shows the most recent parsed RDAP record.
 You can alternatively toggle to view the WHOIS record.
-You can copy the raw RDAP record's JSON to the clipboard for viewing in a code editor of your choice.
+You can copy the raw RDAP record's JSON (JavaScript Object Notation, a data format) to the clipboard for viewing in a code editor of your choice.
 When the Parsed RDAP record uses data from both the registry and registrar, you can choose which record to copy to your clipboard.

 Domain history data panel¶